Roamtech-Solutions/infrastructure/docs/service-group/mysql.md

 Acquire the instance connection name from the [SQL Instances][sql-instances] page in the project for your environment.
-The instane name will be the name of the service group you are working in with a random suffix.
+The instance name will be the name of the service group you are working in with a random suffix.
 There is a column for the _Instance connection name_, copy this value for the instance that you want to connect to.